knative/eventing/sample/github/README.md

 ```

 6. Create a [personal access token](https://github.com/settings/tokens) to GitHub repo that you can use to register
    webhooks with the GitHub API.
-Also decide on a token that your code will authenticate the incoming webhooks from
+Also decide on a token that your code will use to authenticate the incoming webhooks
-   GitHub (*accessToken*).
+   from GitHub (*accessToken*).
 Update `sample/github/githubsecret.yaml` with those values.
-If your generated access token is
+If your generated access
-   `'asdfasfdsaf'` and you choose your *secretToken* as `'password'`, you'd modify `sample/github/githubsecret.yaml`
+   token is `'asdfasfdsaf'` and you choose your *secretToken* as `'password'`, you'd modify
-   like so:
+   `sample/github/githubsecret.yaml` like so:

 ```yaml
 apiVersion: v1